bluebonnet-teams-2022/emergega.github.io/index.md

 <center><iframe width="500" height="400" src="flipchart.png" title="Flippability Chart" frameborder="0"></iframe></center>

-Political subdivisions already currently under Democratic control are denoted as 0 on the flippability scale.
+Counties that voted for Biden in 2020  are denoted as “0 (NA)” on the flippability scale.

 ## Explanation of the Color Map Display